paperswithcode/releasing-research-code/README.md

 ## Training BigGAN with Selective Focusing Learing on ImageNet

-To train BigGAN models we use the [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch) repo.
+To train BigGAN models we use the [BigGAN-PyTorch](https://github.com/ajbrock/BigGAN-PyTorch) and [Instance Selection for GANs](https://github.com/uoguelph-mlrg/instance_selection_for_gans) repo.
 We perform minimal changes to the code, consisting only of adding options for instance selection and additional metric logging.
 A list of changes made to the original repo can be found in the change log at [BigGAN-PyTorch/change_log.md](https://github.com/uoguelph-mlrg/instance_selection_for_gans/blob/master/BigGAN-PyTorch/change_log.md).

 #### Preparing Data
 To train a BigGAN on ImageNet you will first need to construct an HDF5 dataset file for ImageNet (optional), compute Inception moments for calculating FID, and construct the image manifold for calculating Precision, Recall, Density, and Coverage.
 All can by done by modifying and running